Documentation of Yonghe Qiang language and culture

 Within Yonghe valley, there are 18 villages with populations ranging from about 120 to 350.
 The southernmost 6 villages are nearly completely linguistically Sinicized.
 The 3 villages in the central valley are an advanced state of shift.
 In the northernmost 6 villages, some children are still acquiring the language, though it is unclear to what extent.

-This deposit will contain recordings of people giving consent to be recorded.
+This collection will contain recordings of people giving consent to be recorded.
 These recordings will primarily be in Sichuanese Mandarin.
 The remainder of the deposit is in Yonghe Qiang.

 The data for this collection was collected during the doctoral research of Nathaniel Sims, the principal investigator.